erikrose/rust-bbedit-plugin/README.rst

-This is a quick and dirty BBEdit language module for the `Rust language`_.
+This is a quick and dirty BBEdit/TextWrangler language module for the `Rust language`_.
 Since Rust's syntax is still in flux, this is based off the existing documentation and some inferences from reading the compiler source code.
 Patches welcome!